Dr. A G Abubaker (Al-Maktoum College of Higher Education)

 Mulayka Enriello (Italian Islamic Religious Community)

 She graduated in Mathematics at the University of Pavia (Italy).
-Her main field of research is about the development of inter-disciplinary educational paths on “Islam and Mathematics”.
-On that topic she is going to publish the proceedings of different training courses and conferences held in Rome and Milan during the last academic year.
+Her main field of research is the development of interdisciplinary educational paths on “Islam and Mathematics”.
+On that topic, she is going to publish the proceedings of different training courses and conferences held in Rome and Milan during the last academic year.
 She also collaborates with the Higher Institutes for Religious Sciences (ISSR) in Milan and other Italian cities, holding training seminars for teachers in the public schools about inter-religious education and understanding.
-In this framework she has published articles about the prophet Abraham in the Islamic tradition, edited by the Franciscan Edizioni Messsaggero di Padova in Padua, Italy.
+In this framework, she has published articles about the prophet Abraham in the Islamic tradition, edited by the Franciscan Edizioni Messsaggero di Padova in Padua, Italy.

 Udi Greenberg (Dartmouth)

-Udi Greenberg is Associate Professor of European history at Dartmouth College.
+Udi Greenberg is Professor of History at Dartmouth College.

-His research focuses in particular on intellectual, religious, and political history in the twentieth century.
-His first book is “The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War” (Princeton UP, 2015).
-He is currently working on a second book-length project that explores the transformation of Catholic-Protestant relations in Europe in the twentieth century, from animosity to friendship.
+Udi Greenberg’s research focuses in particular on intellectual, political, and gender history in the twentieth century.
+He is the author of “The Weimar Century: German Émigrés and the Ideological Foundations of the Cold War” (Princeton UP, 2015) and “The End of the Schism: Catholics, Protestants, and the Remaking of Christian Life in Europe, 1880s-1970s” (Harvard UP, 2025).
+He is currently working on the impact of decolonization and mass migration on European life from the 1940s to the 1980s.

 Malachi Hacohen (Duke)